LoopKit/loopdocs/docs/browser/automatic.md

 Once you update to v3.8.2 or newer, references to `alive branches` are removed from the build action.

 > * If you have alive branches (`alive`, `alive-dev` or `alive-main`) you may delete them if you choose
+* Only delete alive branches after your default branch is updated to the new version

 ## Automatic Certificates